Roku, Inc.: 2023–present: Advertising focus and proposed purchase by Fox Corporation

 In September 2024, Roku launched "Roku Ads Manager", a self-serve ad platform, claiming that the platform was a way for advertisers to buy and optimize advertisements.
 The company said it expected the platform to attract performance-oriented advertisers and offer ad targeting across all the streaming inventory available on Roku, including that coming from streaming services such as Netflix, Prime Video, Max and Peacock.
 That same month, Mustafa Ozgen, Roku's "president of devices", stated that Roku remained committed to producing its namesake streaming players even as TV units were outselling streaming players.
 He also noted that the company’s "content business", which included advertising sales and revenue sharing from streaming services, generated more revenue than hardware sales.

 In October 2024, Roku was identified as the leading connected TV (CTV) device both in the U.S. and globally.
 During the July-September 2024 period, Roku accounted for 37% of all open programmatic ads delivered in the U.S. as well as globally, a decrease from its 52% share during the same period in 2023.
 This decline was attributed to the expansion of the CTV market and increased competition from other CTV platforms, which had "opened up and attracted users".
 In November 2024, The Roku Channel held the highest share among all free-ad supported streaming services in the U.S., including Fox's Tubi (1.8%) and Paramount's Pluto TV (0.9%).

 For the year 2024, Roku reported $4.1 billion in revenue, $129.3 million in net loss and $218.2 million in operating loss.
 It also said it had $2.49 billion in total stockholders’ equity, $4.3 billion in total assets and an employee count of 3,340 by the year end.
 In addition, the company noted that it had reached over 90 million streaming households in January 2025 and that The Roku Channel reached households with nearly 145 million people.

 In January 2025, Roku announced the launch of the Roku Data Cloud, a service that provided marketers with detailed streaming TV data.
 This data was offered through third-party analytics services such as Omnicom and PMG, as well as ad measurement companies Innovid and iSpot.
 Roku also stated that an integration with Yahoo DSP was planned for the second half of 2025.
 At the time of the announcement, the company noted that although streaming TV outperformed linear TV, it still faced attribution challenges due to the absence of "clicks" on TV.
 In the first quarter of 2025, according to Pixalate, 38% of connected-TV programmatic ads were delivered to Roku viewers (the highest percentage of any platform), followed by Amazon’s Fire TV with 18%.

-On May 1, 2025, Roku announced that it will be acquiring Frndly TV for $185 million.